List of deputy chief ministers of Punjab, India

 The deputy chief minister of Punjab is a member of the Cabinet in the Government of Punjab.
 It's not a constitutional office, it seldom carries any specific powers.
-A deputy chief minister usually also holds a cabinet portfolio such as home minister or finance minister.
 In the parliamentary system of government, the chief minister is treated as the "first among equals" in the cabinet; the position of deputy chief minister is used to bring political stability and strength within a coalition government or in a party.
+The position of deputy chief minister is not explicitly defined or mentioned in the Constitution of India.
+However, the Supreme Court of India has stated that the appointment of deputy chief ministers is not unconstitutional.
+The court has clarified that a deputy chief minister, for all practical purposes, remains a minister in the council of ministers headed by the chief minister and does not draw a higher salary or perks compared to other ministers.During the absence of the chief minister, the deputy-chief minister may chair cabinet meetings and lead the assembly majority.
+Various deputy chief ministers have also taken the oath of secrecy in line with the one that chief minister takes.
+This oath has also sparked controversies.

 History

 PEPSU

 In history of PEPSU state there was only one deputy chief minister Brish Bhan.

 Punjab

 Till now five people served as Deputy CM of Punjab.
 Balram Das Tandon was the first who hold the position when Bhartiya Jana Sangh formed coalition government with Akali Dal – Sant Fateh Singh under the chief ministership of Gurnam Singh.
 Then in 1996 and 2004, Rajinder Kaur Bhattal became the Deputy CM under chief ministership of Harcharan Singh Brar and Amarinder Singh respectively and the only deputy chief minister who also served as chief minister.
 Sukhbir Singh Badal is the only one who served the position for thrice under chief ministership of his father Parkash Singh Badal.
 In 2021 for the first time two persons, Sukhjinder Singh Randhawa and Om Parkash Soni appointed deputy cm under Charanjit Singh Channi.